nylon22/duper/packages/unfollow/README.md

 # @duper/unfollow

-> Stop the following task associated with a follower index on the current cluster and remove index metadata and settings associated with cross-cluster replication.
-This enables the index to treated as a regular index.
+> Stop the following task associated with a follower index on your follower cluster and remove index metadata and settings associated with cross-cluster replication.
+This enables the index to be treated as a regular index.
 The follower index must be paused and closed before running the unfollow command.

 ## Usage